yuanners/tp/docs/UserGuide.md

 Format: `/deleteitem -i <index>` or `/deleteitem --index <index>`

-* The index must be a whole number, and a valid integer.
+* The index must be a valid number.

 **Example of Usage**